botamochi6277/ABENICS-Maker/README.md

 - Pressure Angle : pressure angle of teeth.
 It is usually 20 deg.
 - Module : module of a gear sketch. it is size of a tooth.
 - Backlash : Backlash of the gear.
+It shrinks the cs-gear sketch and enlarges the sh-cutter sketch.
 - Gear Thickness: Thickness of MP-Gear
 - Hole Diameter: Hole diameter of MP-Gear
 - Num. of teeth of CS-Gear: the number of teeth of CS-Gear